sail-sg/EditAnything/README.md

 are very welcomed!

 # News🔥
+2023/06/09 - Support drag one concept from one image to anthor one.

 2023/05/24 - Support multiple high-quality character editing: clothes, haircut, colored contact lenses.
 [DEMO](https://huggingface.co/spaces/shgao/EditAnything)

 2023/05/22 - Support sketch to image by adjusting mask align strength in `sketch2image.py`!